 I'm very interested in learning Khmer but I'm not sure how to go about it or how difficult it will be for me.
 I wish I knew some Thai or Vietnamese.
 That would have probably made it easier.
 But the only "Asian" language I know is Hindi which is actually Southeast Asian.

-It's good to know that Khmer has been influenced by Sanskrit.
+know that Khmer has been influenced by Sanskrit.
 Sanskrit is also the basis of Hindi but unfortunately, modern day Hindi and Sanskrit are very different.
 So to learn Khmer, I basically have to start from zero.

 Has anyone here studied Khmer?